 It’s no exaggeration than these events are more like something out of a science fiction novel, a hyper-imagined reality created by overzealous marketing people (like me).

 Another water bottle with a compliance firm’s logo on it?
 Oh, I can personalize it with my name?
 You know I have always wanted a water bottle personalized with my name.
 Then there’s some shot of people running around interviewing attendees with a headset on like they’re the air traffic control.
-Everything so staged for the conference wrapup series like those seventh grade bat mitzvah videos set to “Through the Years” by Kenny Rogers.

 The speakers on stage as if they’re giving The Inaugural Address but the people in the audience look brain dead.
 I mean they literally look like they’re going to keel over from boredom.
 Even the people on the panels look brain dead.